Jacob Gedleyihlekisa Zuma

 The trial was heavily publicised in the media and on 8 May 2006, the presiding Judge, Willem van der Merwe, acquitted Zuma of the rape charge.
 He endured both negative and positive public response to the case.
 A few days after the trial, Zuma apologised to the nation and the complainant.
 After his acquittal, he was reinstated as ANC Deputy President.

-In May 2006, further controversy arose in 2010 when it emerged that Zuma had fathered a child with Sonoco KHz, daughter of Irvin KHz, the Rolando Pirates chairman, and former chairman of the 2010 Soccer World Cup local organising committee.
+Further controversy arose in 2010 when it emerged that Zuma had fathered a child with Sonono Khoza, daughter of Irvin Khoza, the Orlando Pirates football club chair, and former chair of the African 2010 Soccer World Cup local organising committee.

 Ascendancy to power